IVF Success or Refund Program to Share the Financial Risk of IVF

-If your husband/partner has male infertility count, we recommend ICSI you will be asked to sign a consent allowing us to do ICSI.
+If your husband/partner has a significantly low sperm count and we recommend ICSI you will be asked to sign a consent allowing us to do ICSI.
 If you do not want ICSI to be performed regardless of your husband’s/partner’s sperm quality then this may be an exclusion from participation.
 We know that a significant proportion of our couples will probably not have adequate fertilization without the use of ICSI.
 If this is the case and a couple chooses not to do ICSI their chances for success would be significantly reduced.

 Additionally, if there are embryos remaining after the “fresh” embryo transfer, the couples participating in the Success or Refund Program need to agree to cryopreserve any extra embryos that meet criteria by the laboratory for freezing.